 - Oil Free:

 It makes sense that adding oil to oily skin would be disastrous.
-This is what is found in research.
+This is what is found in the research.
 None of the leading over the counter acne moisturizer is oil based and this is for a good reason.
-Water based or other solvent based moisturizers do not leave oily residues on the skin which can contribute to the build-up of oil and the production of acne.
+Water-based or other solvent-based moisturizers do not leave oily residues on the skin which can contribute to the build-up of oil and the production of acne.

 - Cleansing Moisturizers: